Open daily at 8:00am – 5:00pm

 Raptique Gift Shop

-Located at the Nature Center and offers nature-themed apparel, books, jewelry, toys and much more.
+Located at the Visitor’s Center and offers nature-themed apparel, books, jewelry, toys and much more.
 Snacks and beverages are also available.

 Kathryn G. Favre Wildlife Hospital

 The Kathryn G. Favre Wildlife Hospital is closed to the general public.
-However, we have a patient viewing window where you can see some of the birds we are currently treating.
-We also offer private tours of the facility and open tours the first Saturday of the month for a suggested donation of $5.
 Please call (636) 861-1392 or email firstname.lastname@example.org to schedule your private tour today.

 Free Sensory Tote Bag